Rajamanikyam: Cast

 Narayanankutty and Pradeep Kottayam appear as board members of Rajarathnam group.
-Biju Sopanam appears in an uncredited role as an aide to the assassin, played by Santosh jogi.
+Biju Sopanam appears in an uncredited role as an aide to the assassin, played by Santosh Jogi.

+Family tree of Rajarathnam Family

 Production

-Actor Suraj Venjaramoodu was roped in to help Mammootty get the hang of the slang spoken in the border areas of Trivandrum.
+Actor Suraj Venjaramoodu was roped in to help Mammootty get the hang of the slang spoken in the border areas of Thiruvananthapuram.
 Mammootty was highly praised for rendering the slang efficiently and that contributed greatly to it becoming a mega mass film.
 Rajamanikyam was completed in Pollachi in a record time of 55 days.

+Reception

+Sreenath Nair of the Deccan Herald wrote, "Mammooty does justice to his superstar tag and his portrayal of Bellary Raja eclipses the rest of the cast - Cochin Haneefa, Sai Kumar, Manoj K Jayan, etc. Anwar Rasheed's debut is not bad but more care on delineation, music and cinematography would have helped the Bellary Raja."

 Box office

 The film was released to high expectations, with Valiyaveethil Films collecting ₹2 crore from theatre advances for the film.
 It was released on 4 November 2005 in 45 theatres in Kerala, on the occasion of Ramzan, along with Ananthabhadram and Boyy Friennd.
-The film was a major commercial success and became the highest grossing Malayalam film until 2008.
+The film was a commercial success and became the highest grossing Malayalam film at that time.
 The film ran for more than 140 days in the theaters.
+It was the highest grossing Malayalam movie of the year.
 It is the first Malayalam film to have ₹1 crore center gross from Ernakulam.
 The film completed its 100 days at Kavitha, Ernakulam, from where it got a record distributors' share of Rs.
 42 lakhs.
-The film collected close to ₹25 crore from Kerala alone making it the highest grossing Malayalam film until 2008.
+The film also ran for 286 days in Thiruvananthapuram Kripa theatre.
+The film collected ₹25 crore from Kerala box office in its final run.

 Legacy

 The character of Bellary Raja attained cult status in Kerala.
 The dialogues of the film were referred to in many other films most noteworthy being in Malayalam film Premam (during the second intro of Nivin Pauly).
 Moreover, the costumes of Mammootty in the film went onto become a trend setter in Kerala.
-Mammotty's dialogue in the film, "Yevan Puliyanuketta…." has become an iconic Malayalam catchphrase.